seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

  - first shader-based version
  - vertex and fragment shaders

-### OpenGL 3 - a controversial release, was going to fix state problems but abandoned
+### OpenGL 3 - a controversial release, was going to fix architectural problems but abandoned
  - framebuffers for rendering to non-screen targets (e.g., render to a texture)
+ - VAOs - these are mandatory to use, and you won't get meaningful errors if you don't
  - geometry shaders
  - new shader language
  - deprecated most 1.0 functionality (immediate mode stuff) introducing compatability and core modes